Edmund Fitzgibbon (bishop): Early life and education

-Episcopal Leadership
+Episcopal appointments

-On 20 November 1975, Fitzgibbon was appointed Titular Bishop of Forum Traiani and Apostolic Administrator for the territories that would become the Dioceses of Port Harcourt and Warri.
-He was consecrated as a bishop on 12 July 1976 by Cardinal Agnelo Rossi, with co-consecrators Cardinal Bernardin Gantin and Bishop James Moynagh.
+On 20 November 1975, he was appointed Titular Bishop for Forum Traiani (Titular See) and Apostolic Administrator for what is now the Roman Catholic Diocese of Port Harcourt and for what later became the Diocese of Warri He was consecrated as a bishop on 12 July of the same year.
+The principal consecrator was Cardinal Agnelo Rossi; his principal co-consecrators were Cardinal Bernardin Gantin, and Bishop James Moynagh.